Debunking Myths About Erectile Dysfunction for Sexual Health Month

-Erectile dysfunction is much more than a physical condition and could be the sign of an underlying health issue.
+Erectile dysfunction is much more than a physical condition and could be a sign of an underlying health issue.
 Here are a few common myths about erectile dysfunction:

-Myth #2: Erectile dysfunction is just a man’s problem.
-Since erectile dysfunction is a complex condition, it is important to not place the blame on your partner.
+Erectile dysfunction is just a man’s problem.
+Since erectile dysfunction is a complex condition, it is important not to place the blame on your partner.
 Here are a few suggestions to keep in mind while dealing with your partner’s erectile dysfunction:

 - Encourage open, honest communication.